brokenkernel/blog/blog/content/posts/slack-to-wiki.md

 I try to document it on our internal wiki quickly and in a low effort way.
 If I come back to the topic again in the future I'll modify the content and make it actully good.

-This forms of a knoledge base which can grow, and also lets me reference past topics in future conversations more easily.
+This forms of a knowledge base which can grow, and also lets me reference past topics in future conversations more easily.

 I'm hoping this website could become more of that in a somewhat more public way.